 Privacy Policy

-MailCue is a macOS app that helps you draft replies to email.
-This policy explains exactly what the app reads, what it transmits, what is retained, and what it will never do.
+MailCue is a macOS app that helps you get through email faster — AI reads a message, drafts a reply, and you send.
+This policy explains exactly what the app reads, what it transmits, what is retained and for how long, your right to erase it, and what MailCue will never do.
+It is written to be accurate, not to oversell — if a practice changes, this page changes with it.

 What MailCue sends over the network